statgen/topmed_variant_calling/README.md

 Our ``GotCloud vt`` pipeline detects and genotype variants from a list of aligned sequence reads.
 Specifically, the pipeline consist of the following six key steps.
 Most of these procedure will be integrated into ``GotCloud`` software package later this year.

+Our ``GotCloud vt`` pipeline detects and genotype variants from a list of aligned sequence reads.
+Specifically, the pipeline consist of the following six key steps.
+Most of these procedure will be integrated into ``GotCloud`` software package later this year.

 1. **Variant detection** : For each sequenced genome (in BAM/CRAMs), candidate variants are detected by ``vt discover2`` software tools, separated by each chromosome.
 The candidate variants are normalized by ``vt normalize`` algorithm.
-2. **Variant consolidation** : For each chromosome, the called variant sites are merged across the genomes, accounting for overlap of variants between genomes, using ``vt consolidate`` software tool.
+2. **Variant consolidation** : For each chromosome, the called variant sites are merged across the genomes, accounting for overlap of variants between genomes, using ``cramore vcf-merge-candidate-variants``, ``vt annotate_indels`` software tool.
-3. **Genotype and feature collection** : For each 100kb chunk of genome, the genotyping module implemented in ``vt joint_genotype_sequential`` collects individual genotypes and variant features across the merged sites by iterating each sequence genome focusing on the selected region.
+3. **Genotype and feature collection** : For each 100kb chunk of genome, the genotyping module implemented in ``cramore dense-genotypes`` collects individual genotypes and variant features across the merged sites by iterating each sequence genome focusing on the selected region.
-4. **Variant filtering** : We use the inferred pedigree of related and duplicated samples to calculate the Mendlian consistency statistics using ``vt milk-filter``, and train variant classifier using Support Vector Machine (SVM) implemented in the ``libsvm`` software package.
+4. **Variant filtering** : We use the inferred pedigree of related and duplicated samples to calculate the Mendlian consistency statistics using ``king``, ``vcf-infer-ped``, ``vt milk-filter``, and train variant classifier using Support Vector Machine (SVM) implemented in the ``libsvm`` software package and ``run-svm-filter`` software tool.

+Steps to install and perform variant calling

 Steps to install and perform variant calling
 ---------------------------------------------